• Skip to primary navigation

 They don't necessarily celebrate all of the traditional American holidays, for instance, Memorial Day.
 But they do have some unique Amish holidays that they celebrate.

-Which American Holidays do the Amish not Celebrate?
+Which American Holidays Do the Amish Not Celebrate?

-But the Amish enjoy an occasional day off of work to relax and enjoy their family, the same as the rest of us.
-And also, keep in mind that the different Amish groups do not all have the same traditions.
+However, the Amish enjoy an occasional day off of work to relax and enjoy their family, the same as the rest of us.
+And they enjoy watching fireworks as well.

 October 11 Amish Holiday